*Members-only release. Learn more about our membership programs.

 Bloom: Late May

-Fermentation: Grapes were destemmed and fully crushed; fermented with a floating cap and pressed at six days.
+Fermentation: Grapes were destemmed and fully crushed; fermented with a floating cap and pressed at eight days.

-All estate grown Monte Bello Vineyard grapes, hand-harvested; destemmed and crushed; fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria; oak from barrel aging; minimum effective sulfur for this wine (35ppm at crush, 92ppm over the course of aging); depth filtration at bottling.
+All estate grown Monte Bello Vineyard grapes, hand-harvested; destemmed and crushed; fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria; oak from barrel aging; minimum effective sulfur for this wine (35 ppm at crush, 112 ppm over the course of aging).
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.

 View this wine on CellarTracker